by Dr. David Ian Rosen,MD

 Remember the other aspect of veins?
 They’re stretchy.
 They’re made that way in order to serve another important function: acting as a reservoir to store “extra” flow while we are relaxing and then releasing the blood back to the circulation when we are actively moving around.

 Ordinarily, the stretchiness factor is a good thing.
 However, as blood pools due to venous insufficiency, or if there is something preventing flow from moving upwards (blockages, blood clots, scars inside veins to name a few), pressure builds up (venous hypertension).
-This excessive pressure can lead to numerous symptoms and overt signs, including leg discoloration or swelling.
+This excessive pressure can lead to numerous symptoms and overt signs, including leg swelling & leg discoloration.

 Is Leg Discoloration serious?